use-dev-trial/dev-trial/server/README.md

-# Forge Server
+# DevTrial Server

-Forge Server is the backend service that provides the core functionality for Forge.
+DevTrial Server is the backend service that provides the core functionality for both Forge and Arena.

 ## Set up Poetry